-Whenever a subgrade is stabilized by undercutting and replacing substandard, poor quality materials with a coarsely graded granular fill material, consideration of the adjacent bedding and backfill material becomes even more important.
+Whenever a foundation is stabilized by undercutting and replacing substandard, poor quality materials with a coarsely graded granular fill material, consideration of the adjacent bedding and backfill material becomes even more important.
 The adjacent side fill zones must also be properly supported to prevent excessive differential settlement that could lead to dragdown loads on the structure.
 Additionally, finer graded fill materials can migrate into the more coarsely graded fill.
 Use of a geotextile separator should be considered to prevent such migration of fill particles.
-The use of intermittent piles, pile bents or concrete cradles may be required due to inadequate subgrade strength.
-This may create the potential risk for differential settlement issues for the structural plate and for the adjacent side fill and thus should be avoided.
+Attempts to support structural plate structures on intermittent piles, pile bents or concrete cradles to provide support over zones of poor foundation support creates the potential risk of introducing differential settlement issues for the structure system and for the adjacent side fill and thus should be avoided.